tommy-thach/BasicChatServerClient/README.md

 # BasicChatServerClient
-Made with Java using JavaFX and mySQLConnector
+Made with Java using JavaFX and mySQLConnector.

 A basic server/chat program I made for fun whilst taking my Computer Networking class.
 All registered accounts are stored on a MySQL database.
 Currently only connects over LAN as my current wifi does not support portfowarding and also password isn't encrypted but that is on the to-do list.